K-Danils/MineSweeper-Unity3D/README.md

 <img src="https://img.itch.zone/aW1hZ2UvMTM5OTk4OS84MTU5MDQ3LmpwZw==/original/GTxDzi.jpg"/>

 A modern spin on classic windows game - Mine Sweeper!
-Play as a detective trying to uncover all the bombs a local psycho has position all around the city!
+Play as a detective trying to uncover all the bombs a local psycho has positioned all around the city!

 Controls - Left mouse click - open a box (Be careful not to open a bomb!), Right mouse click - put a flag on the box, R - reset the level, Esc - go to the menu screen.